 - Have an associated Facebook Business page.

-- Own a shoppable catalog on Facebook.
+- Own a shoppable catalog on Facebook that is supported by an optimized product feed.

 - Sell physical goods, not services or digital products.